Controlling energy delivery with bistable nanostructures

-This enables us to significantly reduce the green energy barrier to $2.9\,\kT$ as shown in Fig.~2\textsf{F} in the main text.
-We find that both the yellow barrier for catalyzing the Source and the green barrier for energy delivery are of roughly the same height after the optimization.
-Note that the transition to the waste state \textcircled{\textsf{ W}} (red curve) does not enter into the loss function in this example, though more sophisticated versions of this can do so.
+This enables us to significantly reduce the purple energy barrier to $3.1\,\kT$ as shown in Fig.~\ref{fig:SI_optimization}\textsf{C} and Fig.~2\textsf{F} in the main text.
+We find that both the gray barrier for activating the Source and the purple barrier for energy delivery are of roughly the same height after the optimization.
+Note that the transition to the waste state \textcircled{\textsf{ w}} (red curve) does not enter into the loss function in this example, though more sophisticated versions of this can do so.

 The main limitations of this approach are the approximations and assumptions inherent in transition state theory.
-Our goal is to have small energy barriers for the energy delivery pathway, but this is exactly where transition state theory becomes less accurate.
+Our goal is to have small energy barriers for the energy delivery pathway, but this is exactly where transition state theory becomes less accurate as demonstrated above.
 In addition, we frequently encounter topology changes during the optimization when states appear and disappear (\eg from Fig.~2\textsf{C} to Fig.~2\textsf{E} in the main text), which causes problems for training.
-This approach also completely fails, for example, in cases like the one shown in Fig.~4\textsf{F} in the main text.
+This approach also completely fails, for example, in cases like the one shown in Fig.~6\textsf{I} in the main text.
 Therefore, we do not claim to have found properly optimized designs, and instead use it as a guide to navigate this complex parameter space.